chuoichien/electron-react-boilerplate-typescript/README.md

 # electron-react-boilerplate

-### A Boilerplate for Scalable Cross-Platform Desktop Apps
+### A Typescript Boilerplate for Scalable Cross-Platform Desktop Apps

 <br/>